kc1nn4y/dbldatachallenge/demo/README.md

 TU/e Bachelor Data Science 2021 • DBL Data Challenge Q4 • Group 17

 ## Visualizations Demo
-This notebook and csv files provide you with the ability to create visualizations of the data for a specific timeframe
+This demo uses csv files containing sentiment data to create visualizations for a specific timeframe.
+The csv files are distributed among several WinRar archives, which can be unpacked using [WinRar](https://www.win-rar.com/start.html?&L=16).

 ## License